 Some teachers feel technology is being pushed on them, especially those who struggle with it.
 They might start using technology just for the sake of using it.
 This has shown to be an ineffective method for both tech-savvy and tech-challenged teachers.
 There is a big difference between using technology to teach and the successful integration of technology into lesson plans.
 This goes back to having a meaningful plan to incorporate technology into the yearly PD plan.

 Create a school-wide culture of tech integration and an openness to take risks.
 Some lessons will not go as planned — and that’s great!
 Reflect and learn from these challenges.
 Be willing to press on and continue to learn.
 After all, don’t we expect the same from our students?

 6. Instill Confidence and Encouragement

 Even with the best PD and resources available, some teachers will still struggle, acknowledging baby steps will help keep them motivated.
 Once they have mastered one technology, present them with another topic to conquer.
 Encourage risk taking and celebrate their successes, remember to review and reinforce.
 Focus on the learning and then provide guidance in implementing these skills in the classroom.

-*Of course, expect hurdles and understand that most of this is new terrain for many teachers.
+*Of course, expect hurdles and understand that most of this are new terrain for many teachers.
 Keep segments short and give ample time for hands-on practice sessions.
-Suggest sub-groups within the technology support group and have those with the expertise help the novices with implementation within the classrooms.
-Eventually recruit those who have mastered a particular skill set and have them teach other less advance colleagues.
+Suggest sub-groups within the technical support group and have those with the expertise help the novices with implementation within the classrooms.
+Eventually, recruit those who have mastered a particular skill set and have them teach other less advanced colleagues.